 8. Avoid Confusing Call to Action

 Value the time of your audience.
-Once you have involved them in your conversation, it’s time to make them take actions you want.
-So do provide a clear call to action feature, probably, after 4 to 5 scrolls down the page.
-However, don’t get the CTA mixed with the body content.
+Once you have involved them in your conversation, it?s time to make them take actions you want.
+So to provide a clear call to action feature, probably, after 4 to 5 scrolls down the page.
+However, don?t get the CTA mixed with the body content.
 Keep it discrete using the right color contrast and adhere to the minimalistic design principle.

 Google is a major search engine and you must not ignore its suggestions if you really want your website work well.
 AMP is a key project that Google has administered to drive user experience on mobile platform search results.
 Websites adhering AMP get loaded faster, are highly engaging and agile and, therefore, are valued more in Google search results.
 Ultimately, such a website reduces your digital marketing effort and budget and maximizes leads and conversions.

-Considering the dominant position of mobile and Google both, it’s hard to ignore AMP.
+Considering the dominant position of mobile and Google both, it?s hard to ignore AMP.
 Is your website compliant with AMP?
 If not, take a call now.
 We can help you with.
-We keep our staff abreast with the emerging technologies.
+We keep our staff abreast of the emerging technologies.
 Check Briggs Freeman website that we built for a realtor based in the US.
 The website loads in 1.72 seconds despite being loaded with high-resolution images.

 People are obsessed with social media, irrespective of the age-groups or demographics.
 Here is to what extent.